Thank you to everyone who attended the 9th Chief Elected Official Forum April 29-30, 2021!

-Post-Covid Economy, Diversity & Racial Justice, Climate Change Adaptation, are just some of the “Wicked Civic Challenges” that CEO’s are facing today.
+Post-Covid Economy, Diversity & Racial Justice, Climate Change Adaptation, were some of the “Wicked Civic Challenges” discussed at this dynamic Virtual Forum.

 9th Chief Elected Official Forum Schedule